-7. What to Do if You Become Aware of an Incident of Sexual Assault/Sexual Violence
+7. What to Do if You Become Aware of an Incident of Sexual Assault/Sexual Violence you to contact Security Services at ext.
+5010 who can assist you by providing relevant support, resources and options.

 Becoming aware of an incident of sexual assault/sexual violence includes situations where you have witnessed an incident and circumstances where an incident has been disclosed to you.